HVAC Programs in Los Angeles

 Additionally, there is a wide range of professional certifications in HVAC.
 These are available from organizations such as the Refrigerating Engineers and Technicians Association, North American Technician Excellence (NATE), and HVAC Excellence, among others.

-As a final note, all HVAC workers in California who provide work in excess of $500 are required to have a state license through the California Contractors State License Board.
+As a final note, all HVAC workers in California who provide work over $500 are required to have a state license through the California Contractors State License Board.
 To qualify, candidates must:

 • Submit a C-20 application